• Skip to primary navigation

 The reason we add milk rather than cream, is because cream has a high-fat percentage.
 Part of the reason why a ganache splits is because there is too much fat in the mixture, so adding more fat will not necessarily fix the problem.
 Milk is a good middle ground between water and cream, that will add enough moisture to bring the ganache back together without watering down the flavour.

-Simply add 1 tsp at a time, mixing vigorously in between each addition.
+Simply add 1 teaspoon at a time, mixing vigorously in between each addition.
 If you are finding it difficult to mix the ganache use an electric mixer and beat the ganache, it should come back together with the added moisture and mixing.

 Frequently Asked Questions